cmu-swdesign/cmu-swdesign.github.io/index.md

 - **20% Homework**: 3-4 individual homeworks mostly focusing on software design problems from case studies discussed in class.
 - **50% Project**: Multiple milestones involving development of a fully functional system, along with design documents and reflections, critiques, and a final project presentation.
 - **20% Exams** : In person, open-book midterm & final.
-- **10% Participation**, Active participation in class discussions, completion of end-of-lecture exit tickets.
-Each submission that shows a reasonable effort gets 100%, even if there are misunderstandings.
-Everyone gets 3 free passes.
+- **10% Participation**: Active participation in class discussions and recitations, and completion of end-of-lecture exit tickets.

 # Course and Grading Policies

 ### Late Work Policy and Resubmissions
-We understand that studying during a pandemic is challenging and that some students have conflicting deadlines or are distracted by interviewing for jobs.
+We understand that it is sometimes difficult to avoid conflicting deadlines or other obligations such as job interviews.
 We therefore build flexibility and a safety net directly into the rubric.
 If you need additional accommodations, please contact us.

 Every student receives 7 tokens that they can spend throughout the semester in the following ways:
 - For each token a student can submit a homework assignment 1 day late.